pmmp/PocketMine-MP/SECURITY.md

 - Version of PocketMine-MP
 - Detailed description of the vulnerability (e.g. how to exploit it, what the effects are)
+- Your GitHub username, if you wish to be credited for reporting the problem in the security advisory

 Please note that we can't guarantee a reply to every email.